 Perceptions of peer and supervisor support, knowing the doctoral path, and seeing the benefit are all elements that have been discovered to impact persistence from the organizational category (Devos et al., 2017).
 It is within this category that change can happen and support can be tailored to the student.
 While the themes were more varied, two were identified within this category: “faculty support” and “cohort.”

 The theme of faculty support was presented in the positive and negative in relation to persistence in the program.
 However, all student presentations and descriptions referred to this theme in some fashion (N=14).
 Some described a desire for needing support but have not received it yet.
 They used statements such as “want to know faculty and leadership care about me” and “institution leaders need to exhibit values and skills I want to acquire.”
 When these students referred to these desires they were always from a future perspective, as if they had not received the support yet.
 For two students, this caused much frustration in the beginning of the program as they were wandering in the dark trying to navigate their way alone with all the personal and family factors still weighing on them.
 Others described this theme as a positive to their continuance.
-They stated “they tell me I can do it” and “faculty reaching out eliminates the feeling of being out there.”
+They stated, “they tell me I can do it” and “faculty reaching out eliminates the feeling of being out there.”
 Three students, as well, described a word or statement from a faculty member that either spurred them to want to enter the program or, in one instance, discouraged a student greatly.
 Thus, the faculty of the university or organization has incredible power to speak life into a student.
-One account in particular stood out to me as one student described a seminal moment when they realized they wanted to be like a professor that had taken the time to show interest and ability in them.
+One account in particular stood out to me as one student described a seminal moment when he (or she) realized they wanted to be like a professor that had taken the time to show interest and ability in them.

 Speaking life and encouraging the ability of a student can also be done through their peers or “cohort.”
 This final theme was seen in a majority of the presentations and descriptions as well (N=11).
 Within this theme was the desire and need to be connected and avoid the feeling of being alone.
 This theme appeared to help students with the obstacles to persistence that came up in the personal category.
-The impact on persistence from this theme was positive with statement such as “(they) help when the desire to give up comes along” and “share(d) encouraging words and clarification.”
+The impact on persistence from this theme was positive with statements such as “(they) help when the desire to give up comes along” and “share(d) encouraging words and clarification.”
 Those students who had not had a connection with their peers seemed to struggle with feeling disconnected and isolated.
 One student reported “at times I feel alone and disconnected.”

 Upon reviewing the reflection journal, there was great peace and satisfaction with the thought of being understood.
 One student described having “understanding experiences (helps with knowing) what I’m doing is possible.”
 This resonated with me because it spoke to my own insecurities and thoughts of inadequacy.
 To know that others struggle with the same issues, and also are there to understand, gives a great sense of camaraderie and counters the thought that I lack ability to persist.
 We all want to be understood and valued for the work we do.
 Perhaps this is the reason our family, faculty, and peers are so critical to persistence.
 They are arguably the only ones who can understand the struggle and work that goes into the completion of a doctoral degree.